-Our mission to provide multi-sectoral interventions towards the empowerment of girls and women and our vision is to achieve empowerment through enlightenment.
-We work towards empowering women through Capacity Building, Information Dissemination, Advocacy and Cross Cutting Community Service Projects.
+Our mission is to provide multi-sectoral interventions towards the empowerment of girls and women and our vision is to achieve empowerment through enlightenment.
+We work towards empowering women through Capacity Building, Information Dissemination, Advocacy and Cross-Cutting Community Service Projects.

 Encouraging girls and women to harness their abilities and take more active roles in decision making and policy formation will further ensure that their voices are heard and are taken seriously.

 - Excellence in service beyond business as usual

 - Generous in sharing knowledge and resources to enhance learning

 - Investing in and grooming leaders of change and impact

 - Inspire girls and women to be the best they can be and aim for excellence through capacity building and mentoring

 - Support the development of social and emotional skills including self-esteem, leadership and assertiveness in our beneficiaries

 - Provide information and capacity building on health, political, economic and social issues through our various information dissemination platforms and spaces

 - Advocate for and encourage Girl-Child education to relevant stakeholders